Networking Etiquette, it matters

 This is networking 101, and in my mind, the absolute minimum.
 If you not going to respect an initial meeting with these courtesies than there is only one assumption that someone who values their network like me is going to make.
 I can only assume that introductions I make will be extended the same lack of courtesy that was extended on our initial meeting.
 I don’t want to endorse a candidate if I run the risk of them embarrassing me with their cave man ways.

 So onto HRNasty’s networking etiquette and a mentality that will change the tide.
-When in doubt, just treat your network like you would if you were on a first date with someone you are interested in a long term relationship with.
-This isn’t the time for one nighter (or shorter) tactics.
+When in doubt, just treat your network like you would if you were on a first date with someone you are interested in a long-term relationship with.
+This isn’t the time for a one-nighter (or shorter) tactics.

-Research: Do your due diligence on the connection you are meeting with and their company.
-Meeting with someone that hasn’t read a web site or LinkedIn profile is a dead give away that this is going to be a one-way relationship.
+Do your due diligence on the connection you are meeting with and their company.
+Meeting with someone who hasn’t read a website or LinkedIn profile is a dead give away that this is going to be a one-way relationship.

-Arrive early: If you arrive 10 minutes early, you may find your colleague waiting and gain an extra 10 minutes out of your meeting.
-There is nothing worse then having a busy schedule and then finding yourself waiting on the “somebody” you are trying to help.
+If you arrive 10 minutes early, you may find your colleague waiting and gain an extra 10 minutes out of your meeting.
+There is nothing worse than having a busy schedule and then finding yourself waiting for the “somebody” you are trying to help.
 Each minute waiting alone in a restaurant is a dog minute (7 minutes).
-I gots’ peeps to see and places to be biatches!
+I got’s peeps to see and places to be biatches!
 Don’t assume you can take an extra 10 minutes if you showed up 10 minutes late.